A1dricAP/Social/Readme.md

 Django has a preloaded user signup form that we can use, by importing it into our project.
 Using the following:
 -> "from django.contrib.auth.forms import UserCreationForm" in the views file.

+route created will throw an error, if there's no template in existence.
+The django app will look for the template in a default location -> Exception Value this value is shown on the main routed page

+we can make changes in th settings of our main app -> setting.py file, to work with our app. for instance, after logging in the users, we can redirect them to the homepage of the blog, by setting this in the settings.py file
+-> LOGIN_REDIRECT_URL = 'blog-home'

+To prevent the user from accessing the profile page, without being logged in; we need to add the (login_required) decorator provided to us Django.
+- First we need to import the decorator in our views file, to use it as a middleware.
+-> from django.contrib.auth.decorators import login_required.
+- And then, declare it above the profile function
+-> @login_required

+A decorator basically adds functionality to an existing function.

 ```